blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 <br>

-### Step 3 -Download the latest Cardano CLI binary
+### Step 3 -Download the latest Cardano-CLI binary

-First, go to the Cardano CLI repo <a href="https://github.com/IntersectMBO/cardano-cli/releases" target="_blank">https://github.com/IntersectMBO/cardano-cli/releases</a> page.
+First, go to the Cardano-CLI repo <a href="https://github.com/IntersectMBO/cardano-cli/releases" target="_blank">https://github.com/IntersectMBO/cardano-cli/releases</a> page.

-Download the Cardano CLI binary and run the following command:
+Download the Cardano-CLI binary and run the following command:

 ⚠️ Adjust the link path to the correct path for the version you want to download.